Greetings – How are you?

 It’s important to understand that this is simply a greeting, and not a sincere question.

 Don’t feel offended when the questioner doesn’t want to hear about your health.

-When someone asks, “How are you?” it is appropriate to answer briefly.
+When someone asks, “How are you?” it is appropriate to give a short answer.
 It is good social etiquette to respond positively, unless you happen to be ill or have a large problem in your life.

 A customary answer is, “Good, thank you.* And you?”